Remi-Gau/eCobidas/README.md

 Contrary to what the most optimistic people might have thought, these guidelines do not seem to have been widely adopted and anecdotal evidence ([see that twitter poll and thread](https://treeverse.app/view/Xf3jfvIZ)) suggests that, even among people who know about the report, few of them use it to write or review papers.

-One possible reason for this might have the unwieldy nature of the report.
-Anticipating on this issue, the authors of the report had included a checklist that still ended up taking almost 30 of the 70 pages of the whole document.
-Anyone who has used this checklist tends to agree that it is a great resource but that it is a bit cumbersome to use.
+One possible reason for this might be the unwieldy nature of the report.
+Anticipating this issue, the authors of the guidelines included a checklist (Appendix D) that still ended up taking almost 30 of the 70 pages of the whole document.
+Anyone who has used this checklist tends to agree that it is a great resource but that it is a bit cumbersome to interpret and apply.

 ### Short term goal